 Strengthfinder 2.0 by Tom Rath.
 My top five strengths are: achiever, relator, arranger, strategic, and learner.
 And I’ve come to agree with Tom’s statement: “What great leaders have in common is that each truly knows his or her strengths – and can call on the right strength at the right time.”
 As an achiever, I’m driven, and as a relator, I’m comfortable with openness.
 I guess those two items explain why I’m writing this article!

-DISC Personality Assessment (free online at www.123test.com/disc-personality-test/).
+DISC Personality Assessment (free online test here).
 I will share my results in a future article.

 However, I’ve recently come across an idea that puts my new self-awareness in an interesting context.
 Research by Albert Bandura, the father of social learning theory, has shown that self-assurance (labeled “self-efficacy” by cognitive psychologists), not self-awareness, is the strongest predictor of a person’s ability to set high goals, to persist in the face of obstacles, to bounce back when reversals occur, and, ultimately, to achieve the goals they set.
 By contrast, self-awareness has not been shown to be a predictor of any of these outcomes, and in some cases, it appears to retard them.